dimi-fn/Various-Data-Science-Scripts/Web Development/React/readme.md

 # Props

-* React properties: it is about passing data between parent and child components
+* React properties: they are about passing data between parent and child components
     * parents can pass things to children, children cannot pass info neither to parent nor to other children

 * passing props